apetrone11235/angela-petrone.github.io/_posts/2018-12-17-what-is-microinsurance.md

 ---
 layout: post
-published: true
 title: What is Microinsurance?
+subtitle: Risk transfer methods for ultra low income populations
 ---
-## Risk transfer methods for ultra low income populations

 Microinsurance was a concept first introduced by